| News | Local Authorities

 Authorities should demonstrate ‘value for money and additionality, strategic fit and suitable commercial arrangements’ in their applications.
 As the new charge points ‘should primarily benefit residents without off-street parking’, applicants may wish to highlight the benefit the funding will bring to this demographic.

-The Energy Saving Trust’s information pack contains details of the scope of the fund, conditions, what makes a good application, and more.
+The Energy Saving Trust’s information pack contains details of the scope of the Local EV Infrastructure Fund, conditions, what makes a good application, and more to help ensure your application is successful.

 LEVI Capability Fund FAQs